Meatfucker/ultrahal/README.md

 # TODO:

 - Lots, lol
+- Add model selection
-- Add lora support for image models
+- Add support for image to image
 - Add support for controlnets
 - Add support for inpainting
 - Create and add program icon